DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 #### Selection box
 Pressing and holding `Ctrl` will allow the user to draw a selection box to select multiple points at the same time.
 After selecting the desired points, press plot to have them all drawn on the same graph.

+#### Rotate map
+Pressing and holding shift+alt followed by clicking and draging will rotate the map.

 ### Drawing curved lines
 After selecting the option to draw a line or area from the tool bar, a curved line can be drawn by pressing and holding shift while drawing the line.